windhestina/windhestina.github.io/_posts/2019-08-29-teleporting-the-expert-into-your-operating-room.md

 4. The point cloud is streamed to the HoloLens
 5. Visualize the point cloud on HoloLens.

-Azure Kinect provides us four depth modes: near or far, unbinned or binned.
-Obvisouly, we chose near unbinned mode for our application.
 The GPU of HoloLens 2 is much improved over the first generation, which could support the rendering of **MORE** points.
-While I was developing ARAMIS (to appear in MICCAI 2019), where a point cloud is streamed to HoloLens 1, the major bottleneck I identified is the visualization of points, instead of the bandwidth of streaming.
+While I was developing ARAMIS (to appear in MICCAI 2019), where a point cloud is streamed to HoloLens 1, the major performance bottleneck I identified is the visualization of points, instead of the bandwidth of streaming.
 HoloLens 2 perfectly solves this by offering a better GPU.

 ## The Iterations